azure-ad-b2c/partner-integrations/samples/ThreatMetrix/README.md

 asks the user for a few pieces of information.
 As the sign-up step completes, a call is made to ThreatMetrix to determine the risk assessment based on the user's information and device profiling.
-The following attributes are used in making a pass/fail decision:
+The following attributes are used in ThreatMetrix's risk analysis:

 -   Email